Tipping Point Sensitivity Analysis for Missing Data in Time-to-Event Endpoints: Model-Based and Ad hoc Approaches: Case studies

-In contrast, the model-free method which imputes events at the dropout times employs a more conservative approach to imputing event times.
-By assuming that dropouts experience events at the time of dropout, particularly within one month of starting treatment, the method adopts an overly pessimistic scenario that may not reflect most real-world cases.
-This approach results in significant shifts in the KM curves and a broader range compared to the model-based method.
-The results are tipped when at least 11$\%$ of dropouts are assumed to have events imputed at dropout.
-As for the other model-free approach where we sample event times from the observed data, sampling from the 55\% worst event times (both arms combined) tips the results.
-We emphasize that directly comparing tipping point results is not feasible, even when they are expressed on the same scale.
-Instead, the tipping point should be assessed against clinical plausibility using the trial data.
-For instance, a 112\% hazard inflation—equivalent to more than doubling the hazard rate for dropout patients in the experimental arm—is required to tip the results.
-This corresponds to an estimated hazard rate for early dropout patients in the neratinib arm being more than three times higher than that of the control arm.
-Such a scenario appears highly improbable, considering the favorable profile of the drug.
+We emphasize that direct comparisons across tipping point approaches are not meaningful, as the sensitivity parameters ($\kappa, \lambda, \theta$) operate on fundamentally different scales and reflect distinct imputation mechanisms.
+Nevertheless, the KM curves in Figures \ref{figsub:extenet_weibull_km}, \ref{figsub:extenet_deterministic_km}, and \ref{figsub:extenet_random_km} show that, at the tipping point, each approach produces a similar overall shift by definition since it is where the upper bound of the 95\% confidence interval for the HR crosses unity.
+Rather than focusing on the numerical value of the sensitivity parameter itself, interpretation should rely on clinical plausibility grounded in the trial context.
+For example, a 120\% hazard inflation – equivalent to more than doubling the hazard rate for discontinued patients in the experimental arm – is required to tip the results.
+This corresponds to an estimated hazard rate for early discontinued patients in the neratinib arm being almost three times higher than that of the control arm, with $\widehat{\text{HR}} = (1 + 1.2)/0.72 = 3.06$.
+Such a scenario appears highly improbable, considering the favorable benefit–risk profile of neratinib.